arturkulig/immview/docs.md

 EyesDomain.EXTRAOCULAR_MUSCLES // 6
 ```

+---
 ### Domain.tagged
 `name` => `( source: observable&lt;t&gt; , actions: { [name: string]: () => promise&lt;any&gt; | void }, fields: {}) => Domain`

-Basically the same as `Domain.create`, but it returns a function that receives same arguments as `Domain.create`, but creates `Domain` that uses name provided with tagged template string literal.
+Basically the same as `Domain.create`,
+but it returns a function that receives same arguments as `Domain.create`,
+that creates `Domain` using name provided with tagged template string literal.

+Helpful for debugging purposes.

 ```javascript
 import {Domain} from 'immview'
 Domain.tagged`Yolo`(new Observable(observer => { observer.next('once')}), {})
 ````

+---
-### Domain::[ACTION_NAME]
+### *DomainInstance*.[ACTION_NAME]
 `(...args): Promise`

 A function that was in a provided in constructor set of actions.
 It is **not** exactly the same function as provided, because it is wrapped with internal scheduler call.
 Because it's deferred execution **it always returns a Promise** resolved with that function result.